planetlabs/planet-client-python/docs/get-started/quick-start-guide.md

 ## Step 4: Sign on to your account

-Planet’s APIs require an account for use.
+Planet SDK for Python, like the Planet APIs, require an account for use.

 ### Have your Planet account user name and password ready